 One issue for industrial organizations is that production systems, and the assets (devices) within those systems, have very long lifecycles.
 Some devices may allow for field updates with new security capabilities.
 In other cases, the user would be looking at systems with varying degrees of device-level security.
 Tools such as firewalls or security proxies may be employed to help secure less-capable devices.

 Ultimately, security on the wire will be implemented across the entire enterprise, from business systems down to the lowest device level.
 Any “open wire” will be regarded as a vulnerability and handled accordingly.
-As shown in Figure 2, technologies and standards, such as FITS and CIP Security, will provide users with a converged IT/OT cyber security solution for the industrial enterprise.
+As shown in Figure 2, technologies and standards, such as FDT3 and CIP Security, will provide users with a converged IT/OT cyber security solution for the industrial enterprise.

 Industrial security is a complicated, multifaceted challenge that cannot be solved by simply purchasing the latest technology.
 Instead, managing the security of an industrial control network requires changing processes and managing risk.